mikeakohn/intel_8008/README.md

 2kB EEPROM with a 3-Wire (SPI-like) interface but wll run the code from the ROM.
 To start the program loaded to RAM, the program select button needs to be held down while the chip is resetting.

+The peripherals area contain the following:

+* 0x8000: input from push button
+* 0x8008: ioport0 output (in my test case only 1 pin is connected)
+* 0x8009: MIDI note value (60-96) to play a tone on the speaker or 0 to stop